An ETH-Tight Exact Algorithm for Euclidean TSP: An exact algorithm for TSP

-A separator-based divide-and-conquer algorithm for \etsp works as follows.
-We first compute a separator using Theorem~\ref{thm:sep-tsp} for the given point set.
-For each candidate subset of edges crossing the separator, we then need to solve a subproblem for the points inside the separator and one for the points outside the separator.
-In these subproblems we are no longer searching for a shortest tour, but for a collection of paths that connect the edges crossing the separator in a suitable manner.
 To define the subproblems more precisely, let $P$ be a point set and let $M$ be a perfect matching on a set~$B\subseteq P$ of so-called \emph{boundary points}.
 We say that a collection~$\cP=\{\pi_1,\ldots,\pi_{|B|/2}\}$ of paths \emph{realizes $M$ on $P$} if (i) for each pair $(p,q)\in M$ there is a path $\pi_i\in \cP$ with~$p$ and~$q$ as endpoints, and (ii) the paths together visit each point $p\in P$ exactly once.
 We define the length of a path $\pi_i$ to be the sum of the Euclidean lengths of its edges, and we define the total length of $\cP$ to be the sum of the lengths of the paths~$\pi_i\in\cP$.
-The subproblems that arise in our divide-and-conquer algorithm can now be defined as follows. \defproblem{\btsp} {A point set $P\subset \Reals^d$, a set of boundary points $B\subseteq P$, and a perfect matching $M$ on $B$.} {Find a collection of paths of minimum total length that realizes~$M$ on~$P$.} Note that we can solve \etsp on a point set $P$ by creating a copy $p'$ of an arbitrary point~$p\in P$, and then solve \btsp on $P\cup\{p'\}$ with $B:=\{p,p'\}$ and $M := \{(p,p')\}$.
+The subproblems that arise in our divide-and-conquer algorithm can now be defined as follows; see Fig.~\ref{fig:path-cover} for an illustration.

+\defproblem{\btsp} {A point set $P\subset \Reals^d$, a set of boundary points $B\subseteq P$, and a perfect matching $M$ on $B$.} {Find a collection of paths covering $P$ of minimum total length that realizes~$M$ on~$P$.} Note that the matching in $M$ does \emph{not} specify edges that must be in the final tour, but it specifies which pairs of points form the endpoints of the paths in the cover.
+Also note that we can solve \etsp on a point set $P$ by creating a copy $p'$ of an arbitrary point~$p\in P$, and then solve \btsp on $P\cup\{p'\}$ with $B\eqdef\{p,p'\}$ and $M \eqdef \{(p,p')\}$.